bixb922/crank-organ/doc-software/README.md

 Maximum polyphony allowed: Since the battery fuse or current protection may shut down the battery if the consumption is too high, this limits the maximum solenoids that can be on at a certain time.
 The oldest note gets turned off (shortened a bit) if the maximum is exceeded.
 Calculate this number by dividing the maximum current less 10% by the current consumption of each solenoid, and truncate to the previous integer.
 Does not apply to RC servos (the limit for RC servis is not how many are on but how many are moving).

 For RC servos, there is a configuration of the maximum number of servos that can be moving at the same time.
-When on and off, RC servos do not consume much energy (except when they hit an obstacle and stall, but that can't be detected by this software).
+When on and off, RC servos do not consume much energy (except when they hit an obstacle and stall, but that can't be detected by this software and should be avoided by design).

 Also, the servos can be turned off when not moving.
 For some servos, this saves a bit of energy.